ApurvaBhargava/my-curriculum-vitae/README.md

 - GPA: 8.81/10.00
 - Won ‘Excellence award for Extraordinary Performance in Academics’ (awarded to the top student in the batch)
 - Relevant Coursework: Database Management Systems, Data Mining and Data Warehousing, Artificial Intelligence and Expert Systems, Soft Computing, Data Structures and Algorithms, Parallel and Distributed Systems, Discrete Mathematical Structures, Advanced Engineering Mathematics
-- Activities: Robotics Club, AI Club representative, Technology festival event coordinator, Badminton Club, Table Tennis Club
+- Activities: Robotics Club, AI Club representative, Technology Festival event coordinator, Badminton Club, Table Tennis Club

 ## 💼 EXPERIENCE

 **Informed Inc., San Francisco Bay Area, CA** (October 2021 – Present)\
 *Machine Learning/ AI Engineer*
 - **Document Field Extraction**
-  - Built and deployed deep layout language models for extracting specific fields for 30+ different document types (from loan applications), with an extraction rate and F1 score over 92%.
+  - Built and deployed deep layout language models for extracting specific fields for 30+ different document types (from loan applications), with an extraction rate and F1 score upwards of 90%.
   - Collaborated on building automated ML pipelines for document extraction.
-  - Fine-tuned a large language modeling with reflection tuning and custom loss function for extraction of fields from SSI award letter.
+  - Fine-tuned Flan-T5 LLM with reflection tuning and custom loss function for extraction of fields from documents.
 - **Fraud or Income Misrepresentation**
   - Built and deployed fraudulent paystub detection model with a 5% fraud flagging rate and negligible false positives (this is one of our top revenue generating products).
   - Built and deployed near duplicate detection model for detecting bank statement fraud with 3% fraud flagging rate and negligible false positives.
-  - Built graph neural network models utilizing relationships in transaction data for detecting fraudulent bank statements.
+  - Built graph autencoder based model utilizing relationships in transaction data for detecting anomalous (fraudulent) bank statements.
   - Implemented SimHash with Hamming distance and MinHash with LSH indexing in vector databases to explore detection of similar documents.
 - **Compliance and Optimization**
-  - Built and deployed anonymization model for detecting PII (Personal Identifiable Information), replacing it with random text from same entity class with similar font, and automatically blend it in with minimal artifacts.
+  - Built and deployed anonymization model for detecting PII (Personal Identifiable Information), replacing it with random text from same named-entity class with similar font, and automatically blend it in with minimal artifacts.
-  - Explored controlled stable diffusion for generating anonymized documents.
+  - Currently exploring controlled stable diffusion for generating cleaner anonymized documents.
   - Optimized data and model pipelines on production (AWS Step Functions and Lambdas), reducing processing time by a factor of 4.
   - Successfully executed a POC using a Seq2Seq model for fast sequencing or ordering pages of a document using text in the pages.